juxor/afaq/markdown/secC2.md

 people to organise themselves and credit (which, of course, they would have done naturally, if it were not for the state intervening to protect the interests, income and power of the ruling class, i.e. of itself and the economically dominant class).
-If, as Bhm-Bawerk admitted, interest rates could be high due to institutional factors then, surely, they do not reflect the "time preferences" of individuals.
+If, as Bohm-Bawerk admitted, interest rates could be high due to institutional factors then, surely, they do not reflect the "time preferences" of individuals.
 This means that they could be lower (effectively zero) if society organised itself in the appropriate manner.
 The need for savings could be replaced by, for example, co-operation and credit (as already exists, in part, in any developed economy).
 Organising these could